sorenmacbeth/flambo/Tutorial.md

 # flambo

-We present a quick tutorial on how to use [flambo](https://github.com/yieldbot/flambo) to implement the classic [tf-idf](https://en.wikipedia.org/wiki/Tf-idf) algoithm.
+We present a tutorial on how to use [flambo](https://github.com/yieldbot/flambo) to implement the classic [tf-idf](https://en.wikipedia.org/wiki/Tf-idf) algoithm.

 Flambo is a Clojure DSL for [Spark](http://spark.apache.org/docs/latest/) created by the data team at [Yieldbot](http://www.yieldbot.com/).
 It allows you to create and manipulate Spark data structures using idiomatic Clojure.